cforcomputer/zcamp/README.md

 - There should be two ML models, one does clustering for a cluster score, and the other is a manual random forest classifier.
 - Make it so that the settings are correctly remembered when switching between tabs (Default profile that updates automatically and saves automatically)
 - The knows there's a rare npc kill because the status bar is generated, but it does not appear.
+- Add a limit to connected roam stargates to 10